 Watercress, an indigenous plant known for its food value since Roman times, was a crop introduced to commercial cultivation in England in 1808.

-The Georgian town of Arlesford became the centre of the watercress industry in 1865 when the rail line (‘Watercress Line’) to London opened.
-In the 1800s watercress sandwiches were a staple part of the working class diet in Hampshire and Dorset, partly because it could be picked free from rivers and streams where it grew wild.
+The Georgian town of Arlesford became the centre of the watercress industry in 1865 when the railway line, the ‘Watercress Line’, to London opened.
+In the 1800′s watercress sandwiches were a staple part of the working class diet in Hampshire and Dorset, partly because it could be picked free from rivers and streams where it grew wild.

 Why am I forgotten?

 The acreage of watercress declined during the 20th century as demand and price became stagnant and costs increased.
-More recently mechanisation has been introduced and this is the common method except for a handful of traditional growers.
+More recently mechanisation has been introduced and has become the common method except for a handful of traditional growers.
 There have also been attempts to move away from traditional growing methods and grow watercress in soil rather than waterbeds.

 Don’t lose me… cook me!